AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Motivated Vergil</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 Memento with Muramasa Bloodlust?
 What's that?
 We don't use that here!
 Instead, we give some real motivation to Sakura by giving her a nice gift to carve her path towards becoming a real Vergil!
 Who needs Naraka?
 Why craft it and pri-arm it when you can instead give 7T to Memento?
 That's much better!
 Trust me!

-> Boss to be Chosen: Husk, then Aponia or Kalpas
+> Boss to be Chosen: RPC, then Aponia or Kalpas

 ####<p align="center">Setup</p>